 When you’re carrying your CamelBak for hours, you’ll start to feel those straps.
 If they’re too heavily padded, they may be comfortable, but they won’t allow much ventilation and may make you hot and sweaty.
 On the other hand, if you have very breathable straps, they may not be very comfortable since they have no padding, but they may keep you cooler with better airflow.
 You’ll have to decide which one makes you more comfortable.
 Some of the packs come with just light padding so you can have some comfortability without entirely sacrificing breathability.

-When you start looking for a CamelBak hydration pack, the sheer number of options can be daunting.
+When you start looking for the best CamelBak hydration pack, the sheer number of options can be daunting.
 We wanted to see which options were the best, so we set out to test as many as we could and compile all the information into reviews to help make the choice easier for you as well.
-After extensive comparisons, our favorite overall was the M.U.L.E.
+After extensive comparisons, our pick for the best Camelbak backpack overall was the M.U.L.E.
 Hydration Pack.
 It’s got a great three-liter water capacity with tons of extra storage.
 Plus, we enjoyed the bonus features like the magnetic tube strap and the high-flow Crux reservoir.

-For the best value, we recommend checking out the Mil-Tac HydroBak Hydration Pack.
+For the best Camelbak backpack for the money, we recommend checking out the Mil-Tac HydroBak Hydration Pack.
 It’s perfectly sized for shorter adventures with an affordable price to match.
 But it’s still got useful extras like a pocket for your keys and durable construction that will last for years.
 Finally, our premium recommendation is the Rubicon Mil-Tac Hydration Backpack.
 This pack is built military-tough with 17 pockets for storage and 100 ounces of water capacity.
 All three of these packs are excellent choices that we feel confident recommending.